LeonSong1995/Record/README.md

 --------------------------------
 ### Our previous simulation may incorrect

-   The previous simulation, including the simualtion strategy used in CPM, modeled the gene-expression of bulk RNA-Seq as the sum of the gene-expression of cells multiplying the corresponging abundance.
+The previous simulation, including the simualtion strategy used in CPM, modeled the gene-expression of bulk RNA-Seq as the sum of the gene-expression of cells multiplying the corresponding abundance.